louisesykes198/the-crochet-files/README.md

 By implementing these features, The Crochet Files aims to provide a welcoming and accessible experience for all users, regardless of ability.

+## 🚀 Technologies & Tools Used
+### 🧱 Languages & Technologies
+HTML5

+CSS3

+Python

+Django

+Heroku

+PostgreSQL

+### 🧰 Frameworks, Libraries & Programs

+**Bootstrap 5**
+Used to assist with the responsiveness and styling of the website.

+**Hover.css**
+Applied to the social media icons in the footer to create a float transition effect on hover.

+**Google Fonts**
+Imported the 'Quicksand' font into the style.css file, applied throughout the site.

+**Font Awesome**
+Used across all pages for icons that enhance both visual appeal and user experience.

+**jQuery**
+Included with Bootstrap to support responsive navbar functionality, and used for the smooth scroll feature.

+**Git**
+Used for version control, with commits made via Gitpod and pushed to GitHub.

+**GitHub**
+Hosted the project's source code repository after being pushed using Git version control.

+**Heroku**
+Used to deploy the live version of the project, making it accessible on the web.

+**Balsamiq**
+A low-fidelity wireframing tool used to sketch and plan the layout of the site and its components.

+**Lucidchart**
+Used to create flowcharts, diagrams, and wireframes to visually map out the project’s structure and logic.

 ## 🗄️ Database & Backend

 ### **Data Structure & Relationships**